thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

 Optional:

-- `export` (String) Access-list to filter outgoing route updates to this peer-group
+- `export` (Number) Access-list to filter outgoing route updates to this peer-group

     |  Format  |  Description  |
     |----------|---------------|
     |  u32:1-65535  |  Access-list to filter outgoing route updates to this peer-group  |
-- `import` (String) Access-list to filter incoming route updates from this peer-group
+- `import` (Number) Access-list to filter incoming route updates from this peer-group

     |  Format  |  Description  |
     |----------|---------------|